 What is the bottom-line to solving a problem?

 So, what is the bottom-line to solving problems?
 It should not come back!
 If it does, we are just kidding ourselves and hoping nobody is watching us in our watch.
-If it does not, then you deserve that Grade A.

 So, how do we make that happen?